Acupuncture for Dogs and Cats in Duluth

 - Nerve injuries

-Contact us for more information about acupuncture and how it can help manage your pet’s chronic pain and discomfort.
+Call us at (770) 817-9565 for more information about acupuncture and how it can help manage your pet’s chronic pain and discomfort.
 We’re here to keep pets happy and healthy.
 By offering traditional and alternative treatment options, we’re able to provide comprehensive veterinary services.